lubianat/omero-ontop-to-rdf-comparisons/README.md

 [OMERO-RDF](https://github.com/German-BioImaging/omero-rdf) is an OMERO plugin in Python that exports RDF from OMERO.

 It takes an OMERO object and brings to life triples in a range of possible formats.
-These are specified in an OOP fashion:
+These are specified in an OOP fashion.
+The code base in general goes around OOP design patterns, sometimes in a Java-like fashion, so a Java-esque mindset helps:

 ```py